Skip to Content

 Spain Hosts the World’s Oldest Fiesta

-Spain hosts the world’s oldest fiesta – the Romeria de Nuestra Señora de la Cabeza in the Sierra Morena has been going strong for over 800 years.
+Spend any time in Spain and it’s clear that this is a country that loves a party!
+Pretty fitting then that Spain hosts the world’s oldest fiesta – the Romeria de Nuestra Señora de la Cabeza in the Sierra Morena has been going strong for over 800 years.

 The Sanctuary of the Virgin is found on the top of the highest mountain in the Sierras – pilgrims make their way to the sanctuary to sing and dance in front of it during the annual festivities.

-Each of the 17 Regions Have a Unique Identity and Culture of their own
+Each of the 17 Regions Have a Unique Identity and Culture of Their Own

 Spain’s 17 autonomous regions have strong identities of their own, stemming from the fact that they used to be a number of separate kingdoms.